-Thinking about using a liniment as part of your healing strategies?
-This page should help you understand the therapeutic value of a liniment and considerations in formulating an effective liniment.
-Further down the page, we give you the therapeutic qualities of the 9 herbs used in our Cortesia Quick Relief Liniment.
-We also give you an effective 3-Step Method for using the liniment with our Acute & Chronic Injury Salve and any of our Cortesia Solomon's Seal tinctures.
+Thinking about using a spray as part of your healing strategies?
+This page should help you understand the therapeutic value of a topical spray and considerations in formulating an effective topical spray.
+Further down the page, we give you the therapeutic qualities of the 9 herbs used in our Cortesia Quick Relief Spray.
+We also give you an effective 3-Step Method for using the spray with our Acute & Chronic Injury Salve, Magnesium Sprays, and any of our Cortesia Solomon's Seal formulas.

-An herbal liniment is a medicinal liquid that is firmly rubbed into the skin to provide temporary, fast-acting pain relief.
+An herbal spray is a restorative liquid that is firmly rubbed into the skin to provide temporary, fast-acting pain relief.
 Examples of use are:

-- Sore and inflamed joints, muscles, tendons, and ligaments
+- Soothes and creates more flexibility in joints, muscles, tendons, and ligaments

 - Other conditions that may benefit from short-term relief

-Liniments are one of the oldest known natural medicinal interventions, fully using the therapeutic qualities of certain plants.
+Sprays are one of the oldest known natural medicinal interventions, fully using the restorative qualities of certain plants.
 They have been used for thousands of years, applied externally on humans and animals alike.
-Horse trainers use liniments extensively to relieve leg strains and injuries unique to horses.
-Athletes and sports enthusiasts often find quick relief by using a liniment.
-(For example, rub in a liniment briskly before and after your morning or afternoon run or strenuous workout).
-Similarly, people suffering from arthritis or bursitis greatly benefit from the short-term relief that a liniment provides.
+Horse trainers use liniment sprays extensively to relieve leg strains and injuries unique to horses.
+Athletes and sports enthusiasts often find quick relief by using a restorative topical spray.
+(For example, rub in a herbal spray briskly before and after your morning or afternoon run or strenuous workout).
+Similarly, people suffering from arthritis or bursitismay benefit from the short-term relief that an herbal topical spray provides.

-Although liniments are not designed to provide long-term relief from chronic pain or discomfort, they work especially well when combined with herbal salves and/or tinctures, which are more lasting over time in their healing effects.
-We discuss this healing strategy thoroughly below.
-Massage will also enhance the effects of a liniment.
+Although herbal sprays are not designed to provide long-term relief from chronic pain or discomfort, they work especially well when combined with herbal salves and/or tinctures, which are more lasting over time in their restorative effects.
+We discuss this strategy thoroughly below.
+Massage will also enhance the effects of a deep penetrating spray or salve.

-Liniments most typically utilize an alcohol base as the menstrum, which acts as a carrier for the other ingredients.
-The alcohol enables deep skin absorption and a thorough delivery of the medicinal herbs.
-(Note: Many over-the-counter liniments have very high alcohol content and only a small percentage of penetrating herbs.
+Herbal sprays most typically utilize an alcohol base as the menstrum, which acts as a carrier for the other ingredients.
+The alcohol enables deep skin absorption and a thorough delivery of the restorative quality of the herbs.
+(Note: Many over-the-counter sprays (and liniments) have very high alcohol content and only a small percentage of penetrating herbs.
 Such high alcohol content can cause an allergic reaction, i.e. a skin rash, hives, redness, itching, dryness, or slight burning sensation).

 2 oz spray: $11

-THE BEST LINIMENT.
-We prefer a liniment that does not contain oil, is non-staining, does not dry out or irritate the skin, and is easy to spray on.
+THE BEST HERBAL SPRAY.
+We prefer a spray that does not contain oil, is non-staining, does not dry out or irritate the skin, and is easy to spray on.
 A combination of Witch Hazel and Isopropyl Alcohol makes a superior carrier, or base, because it is less drying then alcohol alone.
-Unfortunately, most liniments on the market that contain Witch Hazel use that which is mostly alcohol (about 86%).
-Our liniment, as described below, uses double-distilled Witch Hazel that is only 14% alcohol, therefore assuring safe use on skin without irritation.
+Unfortunately, most sprays (and liniments) on the market that contain Witch Hazel use that which is mostly alcohol (about 86%).
+Our herbal spray, as described below, uses double-distilled Witch Hazel that is only 14% alcohol, therefore assuring safe use on skin without irritation.

-In short, a liniment can be made with a blend of dried herbs that are steeped in alcohol for 2-4 weeks, or longer (much like a tincture), than strained and combined with additional ingredients, such as herbal essential oils or other tinctures, if desired.
-The resulting liquid is the liniment.
+In short, a spray can be made with a blend of dried herbs that are steeped in alcohol for 2-4 weeks, or longer (much like a tincture), then strained and combined with additional ingredients, such as herbal essential oils or other tinctures, if desired.
+The resulting liquid is the herbal spray..

-There are many possible ingredients that can be used in a liniment.
-Indeed, for many centuries, liniments have been the cornerstone of folk remedies and have been subjected to much experimentation of herbal ingredients.
-Ideally, the different herbs will work together synergistically to treat a variety of conditions.
+There are many possible ingredients that can be used in a herbal spray.
+Indeed, for many centuries, topical sprays have been the cornerstone of folk remedies and have been subjected to much experimentation of herbal ingredients.
+Ideally, the different herbs will work together synergistically..
 For example, Solomon’s Seal root works particularly well when combined with Horsetail.
 Similarly, Rosemary essential oil (made from the flowers) draws out different healing properties than Rosemary tincture, but when combined, the oil and the tincture become especially effective.

 Some herbs are warming and some are cooling.
-A liniment, therefore, can be formulated to be only warming or cooling, or both at the same time, as described below.
-Additionally, and depending on your condition or injury, you may not need the benefit of every ingredient in a particular liniment, but chances are that a number of the constituents will provide some level of relief.
-There are many liniments on the market to choose from.
-Oftentimes, you may need to experiment with various blends to find the right liniment for you.
+A spray, therefore, can be formulated to be only warming or cooling, or both at the same time, as described below.
+Additionally, and depending on your condition or injury, you may not need the benefit of every ingredient in a particular topical spray, but chances are that a number of the constituents will provide some level of ease.
+There are many herbal sprays on the market to choose from.
+Oftentimes, you may need to experiment with various blends to find the right one for you.

 An Effective Healing Regimen — The 3-Step Method

-Apply Cortesia Quick-Relief Liniment topically several times daily, as needed, in area(s) where pain or discomfort is occurring.
+Apply Cortesia Quick-Relief Spray or one of our Magnesium Sprays topically several times daily, as needed, in area(s) where pain or discomfort is occurring.
 Apply morning, afternoon, and evening OR before and after periods of activity and again before bed.
 This will provide short-term relief so that certain activities are less painful or so that you can get to sleep.
-It is important to firmly rub the liniment for several minutes (past the initial cool sensation) to stimulate blood circulation in the effected tissue or joint area.
+It is important to firmly rub the spray for several minutes (past the initial cool sensation) to stimulate blood circulation in the effected tissue or joint area.
 Rub past the "stickiness" until the skin is silky smoothe and warm — this phase creates subsurface heat.
-This works very well for arthritic conditions or joint issues to increase flexibility.
+This works very well to increase joint flexibility.
 Of course, use lighter pressure for a sprain, bruise, very sore muscle, or painful area.

-Apply Cortesia Acute and Chronic Injury Salve externally to injured area twice daily, morning and evening (apply after the liniment).
+Apply Cortesia Acute and Chronic Injury Salve externally to injured area twice daily, morning and evening (apply after the spray).
 Wrap or bandage as needed to protect clothing.
-This is an important long-term method of healing for strains, sprains, aches, symptoms of arthritis, damaged muscles, tendons, ligaments, joints, etc. It perfectly compliments the liniment.
+This is an important long-term method of healing for strains, sprains, aches, joint stiffness or pain, damaged muscles, tendons, ligaments, joints, etc. It perfectly compliments the herbal spray.

 Consider taking Cortesia Solomon’s Seal Tincture internally several times daily.
 Solomon’s Seal works to harmonize, feed, lubricate, and tighten or loosen (as needed) tendons, ligaments, muscles, attachments, and joints.
-It is a valuable connective tissue anti-inflammatory, and is known to help moderate the symptoms of osteoarthritis, repetitive use injuries, and connective tissue damage.
-Depending on your injury or condition, one of our Solomon’s Seal Formulas (described elsewhere on this site) may be appropriate — for example, the #1 Arthritis & Joint Repair, the #2 Bone-Building & Bone Repair, the #3 Cartilage & Tissue Repair, the #4 Pain & Tension Relief, or the #6 All-in-One Deep Healing Formula.
+It is a valuable connective tissue anti-inflammatory.
+Depending on your injury or condition, one of our Solomon’s Seal Formulas (described elsewhere on this site) may be appropriate — for example, the #1 Joint Health, the #2 Bone Health, the #3 Cartilage & Tissue Health, the #4 Pain & Tension Ease, or the #6 All-in-One Joint, Bone,, Tissue, Cartilage Health.

 Two Additional Healing Strategies